Background

 The major problem with the above explanation is that archaeologists and other scholars have never found evidence of such an opening used by such tall beasts or reference to a gate referred to as the eye of the needle.

 A third possible, and likely, explanation is that Jesus was simply using a commonly used saying to underscore the spiritual situation of those who are rich.
-It is as difficult for the wealthy to do what it takes to be saved as it is for an animal the size of a camel to pass through a very small needle opening.
+It is another way of saying it is as difficult for the wealthy to do what it takes to be saved as it is for an animal the size of a camel to pass through a needle opening.

 Who Can be Saved?